The list below is deprecated.

 Warning on impersonating Muslims at fake halal restaurants

 Several restaurants are forcing their Vietnamese staff to impersonate as Muslims including making girls cover their heads.
 I confronted one restaurant already in District 5 about this, two restaurants in District 1 are doing this now.
 If you enter a restaurant and see most of the female staff covering their heads, they are NOT Muslims.
-Read more here -> Halal Restaurant Warnings: Fake Halal Restaurants.
+The same for guys claiming to be Muslims.
+This is a problem through 2020 unfortunately.

 Warning on Halal Certificates

-In Vietnam, the halal certificate and halal logo can be bought from local authorities.
+In Vietnam, the halal certificate and halal logo can be bought for 18 million VND ($750 USD).
 Many halal certified food items in Vietnam have not been tested for their halal-ness.
 If the halal label is on any Vietnamese food item, assume it is not halal.
 Instead, look for the Made in Malaysia halal certificates on food items to be safe.
 Some restaurants within the mosques/masjids will serve Vietnam food items, i.e. hot sauce, that say halal but are not.

 Many restaurants in HCMC alone will have a halal certificate AND a Muslim chef but unless listed below, the restaurant cannot be confirmed as halal.
-The halal certifying boards in Vietnam also allow restaurants they certify to serve alcohol so be forewarned.
+Sadly, even with halal certification, many restaurants claiming they are halal serve alcohol.
+This is a big problem the halal industry in Vietnam.
+It was rumored that you could find halal certified pork in Vietnam at one time.

 Some Muslims also visit non-halal restaurants in both HCMC and My Tho claiming they are halal.
 Those restaurants are NOT halal unless they have been mentioned on this site (meaning several Muslims confirmed they were halal).